PartlySaneStudios/partly-sane-skies/README.md

 ![Custom Main Menu](images/rng_drop_banner.png)

+### Custom Sounds for Skyblock

+Instead of the normal noteblocks, there is now the option to use computer generated, discord sounds or even live instruments to play sounds such as Skyblock music and sound effects.

 ### Worm Warning

 When you are mining in the Crystal Hollows and a worm or Scatha spawns, you get a message on screen, along with a sound, warning you that a worm has spawned.